 My goals as an instructor are twofold: (1) to engage students in the puzzles of war and peace and conflict and cooperation; and (2) to impart analytic skills with broader utility outside the classroom in the process.
-More on my pedagogical approach, and how it is informed by own experiences as a first generation student, can be found in my statement of teaching philosophy.
+For more on my pedagogical approach, and how it is informed by own experiences as a first generation student, please reach out for my statement of teaching philosophy.

 1. Conceptual Foundations of International Politics, Columbia SIPA (MA-level) (Fall 2018, Fall 2019)

 2. International Humanitarian Law: Regulating 21st-Century Warfare (original course), Columbia Summer Immersion Program (Summer 2020)

 2. Human Rights in the 21st Century (original course), Columbia Summer Immersion Program (Summer 2020)